vichargrave/vichargrave.github.io/_posts/2019-04-17-packet-capture-with-tshark-and-elasticsearch.md

                 sys.exit()
 {% endhighlight %}

-Both methods us `subprocess.Popen()` to execute a *tshark* command where the output is read line by line from `proc.stdout`.
+Both methods use `subprocess.Popen()` to execute a *tshark* command where the output is read line by line from `proc.stdout`.
 The only difference between the two methods is the *tshark* command that is constructed by the *_make_command()* method call in lines 4.
 In the file capture case the only command option that matters is the path to the PCAP file.
 All other arguments are set to *`None`*.
 This creates a *tshark* command of the following form:
 ```
 tshark -T json -r <PCAP file>
 ```